coolneighbors/unWISE-verse/README.md

     Added: GUI -- allows user to easily input Zooniverse credentials, filenames, and project/subject set ID.
 	    Multiprocessing - significantly speeds up image download time by using multiple threads at once.
 	Refactored: flipbooks -- Transfered wv.py and related scripts to flipbooks repo.
 Created python package from that repo.
 	To Do: Compatability with FITS files.
 Make UI run throghout program rather than only at the start.
 Add more options for metadata.

 ## License

 Distributed under the MIT License (see LICENSE.txt)

 ## Acknowledgments
-This pipeline is built on the WiseView platform
+This pipeline is built on the WiseView platform.

 Caselden D., Westin P. I, Meisner A., Kuchner M. and Colin G. 2018 WiseView: Visualizing Motion and Variability of Faint WISE Sources, Astrophysics Source Code Library ascl: 1806.004